fabric8io/fabric8/docs/getStarted.md

     cd fabric8/apps
     openshift kube apply -c registry-config.json

-You will then get a docker registy running on http://localhost:5000.
+You will then get a docker registry running on http://localhost:5000.
 You can check if its up and working via http://localhost:5000/v1/_ping

 ### Running a local build of hawtio

 If you want to hack on the code you can [run a local build of hawtio](https://github.com/hawtio/hawtio/blob/master/BUILDING.md#running-hawtio-against-kubernetes--openshift)